angiereyes99/gator-calisthenics-fitness-tracker/gator_calisthenics_fitness_tracker/README.md

 - run 'F5' or inside terminal 'flutter run'
 ```

+## Firebase and Firestore
+Data is stored in Firebase's Firestore in real-time through my personal console. <br>
+If you would like to use your own Firebase console to view your data feel free to visit <br>
+[adding Firebase to Flutter here](https://firebase.google.com/docs/flutter/setup).
+Keep in mind the field names and structures when handling your new database.

+## Help
 For help getting started with Flutter, view the
 [online documentation](https://flutter.dev/docs), which offers tutorials,
 samples, guidance on mobile development, and a full API reference.